julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 **Create a single entry point**

 Prefer the Facade pattern which provides a cleaner, more intuitive interface to interact with complex systems, ultimately improving both performance and maintainability of the codebase.

+### Real life examples of how creating a single entry point leads to amazing achievements

+#### Linux kernel

+One notable example of how creating a single entry point leads to amazing achievements is the development of the Linux kernel.

+The Linux kernel is the core component of the Linux operating system, which is used in a wide range of devices, from smartphones to supercomputers.

+The kernel is responsible for managing the system's resources and providing an interface for user applications to interact with the hardware.

+The Linux kernel is a complex system with numerous components and functionalities.
+However, it provides a single entry point for user applications to interact with the system: the system call interface.
+This interface allows user applications to request services from the kernel, such as file operations, process management, and memory management.
+The kernel then handles these requests and returns the results to the user application.

+By providing a single entry point, the Linux kernel simplifies the interaction between user applications and the system.
+This makes it easier for developers to build applications on top of the kernel and improves the overall performance and maintainability of the system.
+It also allows the kernel to evolve independently from user applications, which can be updated without affecting the kernel.
+This decoupling of the kernel from user applications is a key factor in the success of Linux as an operating system.
+It allows the kernel to be used in a wide range of devices and applications, from smartphones to supercomputers.

+It is estimated that the Linux kernel is used in over 90% of the world's supercomputers and 82% of the world's smartphones.

+Another notable example of how creating a single entry point leads to amazing achievements is the development of the World Wide Web.

+#### World Wide Web

+The World Wide Web is a global system of interconnected computer networks that use the Internet protocol suite (TCP/IP) to link devices worldwide.

+The Web was developed in the late 1980s and early 1990s by Tim Berners-Lee at CERN, a European research organization.

+The Web was initially conceived as a way to share information between researchers at CERN and other institutions.
+However, it quickly evolved into a global system that allowed anyone to publish and access information on the Internet.

+The Web is built on top of the Internet, which provides the underlying infrastructure for data transmission.
+However, the Web provides a single entry point for users to access information on the Internet: the Uniform Resource Locator (URL).
+This allows users to access any resource on the Internet by specifying its URL, which consists of a protocol identifier followed by the resource's location.

+By providing a single entry point, the Web simplifies the process of accessing information on the Internet.
+This makes it easier for users to find and access the information they need, which has led to the Web becoming the most popular way of accessing information on the Internet.

+It is estimated that there are over 1.8 billion websites on the Internet, with over 4.5 billion Internet users worldwide.

+#### AWS API Gateway

+Another notable example of how creating a single entry point leads to amazing achievements is the AWS API Gateway.

+The AWS API Gateway is a service that allows developers to create, publish, maintain, and monitor APIs for their applications.

+The API Gateway provides a single entry point for developers to access the functionality of their applications.
+This makes it easier for developers to build applications on top of the API Gateway and improves the overall performance and maintainability of the system.

+It is estimated that the AWS API Gateway is used by over 1 million developers worldwide.